huddy67/Morrill-Hudson-Portfolio/datamovement.md

 ![](13.png)
 ![](14.png)

 These were all the steps.
 I exported my file and added it to the FabLab Google Drive.
+If any of these steps seem confusing, there is a more detailed workflow at the end of this page that may help.
 Below is the G-code file.

 ### G-code